ilkerozgen/Bookie/README.md

 # Bookie
-Bookie is planned to be desktop application to exchange second-hand textbooks.
+Description: Bookie is planned to be desktop application to exchange second-hand textbooks.
 Inside the application, users will post a textbook and wait for a buyer in their local area  to reach them.
 After the seller has been contacted, they can decide on a price, and a meeting  place to trade the textbook.

 Code Organization: Firstly, the model classes like User and Listing class are coded.
 Then, these classes were put together and made compatible with each other.
 Secondly, the view classes are designed in Netbeans IDE, using